Krayorn/blog/src/content/blog/friends-blogging.md

 Well, it finally worked!
 Two of them made their own blog.

-The first is already live: it's [unicorns & dragons](https://blog.unicorns-and-dragons.com/).
-And the second one is almost ready.
-I've read the draft of the first post and will share it there once it's online.
+The first is [unicorns & dragons](https://blog.unicorns-and-dragons.com/) and the second one is [kaonashi.dev](https://kaonashi.dev/).

 I like to think that I had a part in them finally hitting the deploy button.
 I'm still working on a few other friends, but I'm stoked about those two already and can't wait to see more of their things online.